Public Enquiry 1975: introduction

 I would like to thank Damien for his assistance and his escort of the site and Richard for his kind permission to access the site.

 When the North Conveyor heading had progressed 700m in Feb 1985 a large junction was created.
 The Mk2B roadheader then continued on to the north of the mine.
 At the same 700m point in the North Intake heading in Feb 1986, a junction was created and the cross slit was created between the North Conveyor and North Intake roadways.
 At the North Intake junction, an heading was started, to develop the coal at the west of the mine.
 When the heading had progressed 100m a further junction was created.
 The machine turned right to create a 70 metre cross slit for the West Return and West Intake stub headings.
 The machine then drove an heading back towards the North Intake at 45° to create a ventilation slit for the heading fans and loco access.
-This development was phase 2 of Riccall Mine, to access the coal at the west of the mine up to the boundary with Wistow Mine.
+This development was phase two of Riccall Mine, to access the coal at the west of the mine up to the boundary with Wistow Mine.

 In October 1986, the North Return and North Conveyor lateral roadways were completed.
 The South Conveyor was completed and the Return was well advanced.
 Both North and South Intakes were half completed and face developments were also started on both sides of the mine.
 This was the first phase of the development of the mine.